Price Discrimination in International Airline Markets: Inefficiency and Welfare

-Suppose the airline did not employ second-degree price discrimination each period before the flight, and only changed prices across time.
-Or, in other words, the airline did not exploit the difference in quality between an economy seat and a first-class seat when choosing its prices, and each period chose one price for both cabins.\footnote{ Formally, airline solves $\max_{\{p_t, q_t\}_{t=1}^T}\sum_{t=1}^T\E_t \left\{ \pi (\chi_{t},\omega_{t};\Psi_{t})\right\}$, where the flow profit is $\pi(\chi_{t},\omega_{t};\Psi_{t}) = (p_{t}-c^{f})\times\E(q_{t}^{f}|(p_t, q_t))+ (p_{t}-c^{e})\times\E(q_{t}^{e}|(p_t, q_t))$, and $\E(q_{t}^{f}|(p_t, q_t))$ and $\E(q_{t}^{e}|(p_t, q_t))$ are expected demands.} The airline would still adjust the price each period depending on the opportunity cost of a seat.
-This counterfactual of choosing one price across cabins corresponds to point H in Figure \ref{fig:welfare} (``Only Dynamic'').
-While the producer surplus under H will be lower than the producer surplus under C, the effect on consumer surplus is theoretically ambiguous.
-Choosing one price across two cabins should improve welfare for those who buy first-class under the current prices, but it should lower welfare because economy class seats become expensive and total sales will adjust.
+Suppose the airline did not employ second-degree price discrimination each period before the flight and only changed prices across time.
+Or, in other words, the airline did not exploit the difference in quality between an economy seat and a first-class seat when choosing its prices, and each period chose one price for both cabins.\footnote{Formally, airline solves $\max_{\{p_t, q_t\}_{t=1}^T}\sum_{t=1}^T\E_t \left\{ \pi (\chi_{t},\omega_{t};\Psi_{t})\right\}$, where the flow profit is $\pi(\chi_{t},\omega_{t};\Psi_{t}) = (p_{t}-c^{f})\times\E(q_{t}^{f}|(p_t, q_t))+ (p_{t}-c^{e})\times\E(q_{t}^{e}|(p_t, q_t))$, and $\E(q_{t}^{f}|(p_t, q_t))$ and $\E(q_{t}^{e}|(p_t, q_t))$ are expected demands.} The airline would still adjust the price each period depending on the opportunity cost of selling a seat in that period.
+This counterfactual of choosing one price across cabins corresponds to point {U} in Figure \ref{fig:welfare} (``Only Dynamic''), i.e., uniform pricing within each period.
+While the producer surplus under {U} will be lower than the producer surplus under D, the effect on consumer surplus is theoretically ambiguous.
+Choosing one price across two cabins should improve welfare for those who buy first-class under the current prices, but it should lower welfare because economy-class seats become expensive and total sales will adjust.